wp-plugins/terms-of-use-2/readme.txt

 3. The welcome page seen after term acceptance.

 == Changelog ==
+=1.4=
-1.4 Fixed WPMU bugs with link urls.
-Moved Terms of use to dashboard menu for users to view and accept.
+*Fixed WPMU bugs with link urls.
+*Moved Terms of use to dashboard menu for users to view and accept.

+=1.3=
-1.3 Fixed folder name in config file.
+*Fixed folder name in config file.